Study Abroad Challenges: My Biggest Challenge Studying Abroad in Chile

 There are many different kinds of study abroad challenges that you will likely have to face when you start your program.
 Some of these challenges include culture shock, language barriers, possible sickness, general school stress and more.
 If you already struggle with anxiety, like I do, then you should prepare yourself for unexpected situations.
-While studying abroad is an amazing experience and I highly recommend it, I’m here to tell you about the biggest challenge I faced while studying abroad in Chile.
+While studying abroad is an amazing experience and I highly recommend it, I’m here to tell you about some of the challenges you may face studying abroad, how to deal with them, and the biggest challenge I faced while studying abroad in Chile.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.